mgrebenets/boost-xcode5-iosx/README.md

 This repo is practially a fork of https://github.com/wuhao5/boost.
 Only this one does not contain boost source code, thus is more lightweight.

+The Makefile kindly contributed by Richard Hodges (hodges.r@gmail.com).

-The script mentioned above in it's turn is based on great work by Pete Goodliffe
+The script mentioned above in it's turn is based on great work by Pete Goodliffe.

 * https://gitorious.org/boostoniphone
 * http://goodliffe.blogspot.com.au/2010/09/building-boost-framework-for-ios-iphone.html